StardustDL/aexpy/README.md

 AexPy would dynamically import the target module to detect all available APIs.
 So please ensure all dependencies have been installed in the extraction environment, or specify the `dependencies` field in the distribution, and AexPy will install them into the extraction environment.

-Use option `-e`, `--env` to specify a conda env name as the extraction environment.

-- Keep empty (default) for using the current Python environment (as same as AexPy).
+- Use flag `--no-temp` to let AexPy use the current Python environment (as same as AexPy) as the extraction environment (the default behavior of the installed AexPy package).
-- Set to `-` to let AexPy create a temporary conda environment that matches the distribution's pyverion field.
+- Use flag `--temp` to let AexPy create a temporary conda environment that matches the distribution's pyverion field (the default behavior of our docker image).
-- Set to other valeues, indicates a concrete existed conda environment name.
+- Use option `-e`, `--env` to specify an existing conda env name as the extraction environment (will ignore the temp flag).

 ```sh
 aexpy extract ./cache/distribution.json ./cache/api.json